Its time to layout the Satsop River section. The layout design given and druthers of this section is identified in Station 14 Satsop River.

 5. I

+This is a 38% selective compression of the bridge scene.
 Total length of those two bridges will be 18 inches.

-6. Using the selective compression percentage above, I will need to add (rounded up) 4 panels to each of the two 10 panel bridges to represent the 20 (modeled 14) paneled panel plate girder bridges.
+6. Using the selective compression percentage above, I will need to add (rounded up) 4 panels to each of two additional 10 panel bridges to represent the 20 (modeled 14) paneled panel plate girder bridges.
 Total length of those two bridges will be 25 inches.

 See Satsop River Bridge N5 (Deck Plate Girder Bridge) for construction details.

 7. There are 4 interesting piers to be constructed.
 Three are wood pile bents, one is a steel pile bent.
-They will have to be kitbatched.See Satsop River Bridge N5 (Steel Pier) and Satsop River Bridge N5 (Pile Piers 2-4) for construction details.
+They will be scratch built.

 8. The concrete abutment will have to be designed to reflect the dimensions of the embankment constructed.
 See Satsop River Bridge N5 (Concrete Abutment) for construction details.

-bridge lengths gets me to about 53 (18+25+10) inches, with a leeway of
+Adding all those bridge lengths gets me to about 53 (18+25+10) inches, with a leeway of about 17 inches for 'off the bridge tangent track' leading into the curves at each end.

 Laying out Right of Way